-During June, our Thursday evening class ( from 6:00pm to 7:00pm) will explore The Scripture of Great Wisdom – The Heart Sutra.
+During June, 2018, our Thursday evening class explored The Scripture of Great Wisdom – The Heart Sutra.
 Recommended reading includes:

 “…and to the Source Kept True,” Part I: The Immaculacy of Emptiness

 Rev. Master JIyu-Kennett, Journal of the Order of Buddhist Contemplatives, Spring, 1989

 Essence of the Heart Sutra, The Dalai Lama, 2002

 The Heart Sutra, Red Pine, 2004

 The following is a video of the Japanese band Kissaquo reciting the Heart Sutra.
 In Kissaquo’s performance of Buddhism’s Heart Sutra, the musical duo adds guitar, drums, and melody to the Buddhist scripture, recited in Japanese.
 But the track is a crossover hit, going viral on social media in America.
 That’s an impressive feat for a millennia-old Buddhist scripture.
 The Heart Sutra is revered by many Buddhists as a perfect explication of the nature of reality.
 Watch Kissaquo recite their unique rendition of the Heart Sutra below:

 The following are various translation of The Scripture of Great Wisdom – The Heart Sutra, including Rev. Master Jiyu Kennett (Shasta Abbey).
 Kaz Tanahashi and Joan Halifax, Thich Nhat Hanh and Red Pine: